phantium/jsonresume-theme-grande/README.md

 Obviously you could write a very simple Node script to use the real Puppeteer and the `render` function to make a PDF without first exporting the HTML version.

-Also checkout [HackMyResume](https://github.com/hacksalot/HackMyResume), a powerful tool to build and analyze your JSON Resume.

 ## License